"And if he won't tell them?"

 - Anna Chapman, who pleaded guilty to acting as a agent for a foreign government, has been described in the media as a "modern day Mata Hari" and a "honey trap" for obtaining a British passport by marrying a British man and allegedly having affairs with prominent businessmen.

-- She, at least, appears no more competent than the real Mata Hari, having been caught by U.S. authorities and extradited back to Russia via Prisoner Exchange.
+- She, at least, appears no more competent than the real Mata Hari, having been caught by U.S. authorities (her cover was blown almost immediately and she never realized it and most of the information she managed to gain could have been gained just by reading the Wall Street Journal or Washington Post) and extradited back to Russia via Prisoner Exchange.
 With her cover thoroughly blown, she's been capitalizing on her looks and notoriety to become a media personality and TV host.
 She also did a photo shoot for Maxim magazine which played up this trope, posing in Agent Provocateur lingerie while holding a pistol.

 - Alleged Russian spy Katja Zatuliveter, who worked as a researcher for the BBC and a politician's PA, has been labeled a honey trap and "blonde temptress" by the UK press, who strongly imply the MP in question hired her out of lust and didn't do the proper background checks.